matvign/batchrenamer/docs/documentation.md

 * new scheme for conflict printing
 * bug fixes/code cleanup

-# Planned updates
 ## v0.5.0
 * change help display for metavars
+* cycle and conflict detection
 * new scheme for conflicts
 * implement sequence: add a sequence to a file
 * implement shave: remove slices from a file
-* cycle and conflict detection
+* implement whole: treat whole string as filename
 * add tests
 * bug fixes/code cleanup

+# Planned updates

 # Documentation changelog